safe-global/safe-docs/docs/intro_07_bug_bounty.md

 ## Intended behavior

 Please refer to the [readme file](https://github.com/gnosis/safe-contracts/blob/development/README.md) and the [release details](https://github.com/gnosis/safe-contracts/releases) of the respective contract version on Github as well as our [developer docs](/safe/docs/contracts_intro) for an extensive overview of the intended behavior of the smart contracts.

+For the allowance module, please refer to the corresponding [readme file](https://github.com/gnosis/safe-modules/blob/master/allowances/README.md)

 ## Compensation